- Polo and the Pony Express: The T Acronyms

 - I had to write my own rudimentary XMPP server in Lua on an ESP8266 (since I couldn't find one as most people use them for MQTT instead).
 I have only tested it with a particular version of Android Xabber, my favorite open-source XMPP (Jabber) client.

 - In early 2017, I published a microcontroller-based, hand-sent Morse decoding algorithm called SIMTHEO that I had written for my roguelike game but also thought could be adapted to this project, since it uses the same microcontrollers.
-In conjunction with the accelerometer, it was modified into a new algorithm that compares the pauses and not the tonal lengths (called SIMTHEO SHH) to allow haptic communication with the craft via the tether (via human tapping) in times when either the power levels are too low or the radios or clients are not available.
+As described, above, in conjunction with the accelerometer, it was modified into a new algorithm that compares the pauses and not the tonal lengths (called SIMTHEO SHH) to allow haptic communication with the craft via the tether (via human tapping) in times when either the power levels are too low or the radios or clients are not available.
 This system is a separate project called #Tethered Haptics Using Morse Pulses .

 - The craft had to be printed within the dimensions of my Prusa i3 printbed, while being designed to withstand extreme weather in all four seasons in my temperate zone (PETG, aluminum, brass, stainless steel parts, air and rain channels).
 For temperature control of the Lithium-ion batteries, a gasketed battery box was created using black, high emmissivity paint for radiated solar heat which can be temperature-controlled via panel tilt and a ducted Gyrofan and aluminum heatsinks, monitored with a series of temperature sensors of different types.